Skip to main content

 What happens during a /api/v1/recommend call:

-These timings are for a typical pipeline with 50-100 candidate offers.
-Latency scales roughly linearly with candidate count.
+These per-stage durations are approximate estimates for a typical pipeline with 50-100 candidate offers — not benchmarked figures.
+Latency scales roughly linearly with candidate count and varies with enrichment and model configuration.

 Scaling Levers